 Consultation on sustainability benchmarking practices

-ISEAL conducted a global consultation from the 1st of March till the 15th May 2019.
+ISEAL conducted a global consultation in 2019.
 Experts and practitioners with experience in developing, using, and contributing to benchmarks were engaged and shared a range of views on good practices and practical challenges.
 The consultation consisted of several roundtable discussions, an online survey, webinars, and in-depth interviews.
-To learn more about the project, contact us at email@example.com.
+To learn more about the project, contact us at firstname.lastname@example.org.

 Resources and material